How to Consign Online - Our Consignor Checklist

 How will this differ from an in-person sale?

-- Although choosing the correct category, size and your description are important at in-person sale, they are what drives the shopper to your item in an online sale.
+- Although your description, as well as choosing the correct category and size are important at in-person sale, they are what drives the shopper to your item in an online sale.
 Shoppers will be searching specific brands, sizes, labels etc. so the more descriptive you are, the more likely shoppers will find your items in the online store.
 A bike listed in the game category will NOT be found!
+See our list of KEYWORDS that should be used in your boys, girls, junior, young mens, young womens and maternity clothing (also noted below).

 - Do NOT use the quantity button if you have multiple items that are the same (instead enter them each individually as they will each need their own photo).

-- Since you’re not printing tags until after the sale is over, you may find it easier to attach a sticky note or something to each item as you enter it to note its item #.
+- Since you’re not printing tags until after the sale is over, you may find it easier to attach a sticky note or small piece of tape to each item as you enter it to note its item #.
 That way, when it’s time to print and attach tags, you know which tag goes with which item.
 This is especially helpful if you have items that are being sold separately and are similar to each other.

 - Be careful of duplicate items (we don’t want to sell an item that doesn’t exist and then have to deal with a refund/fee).
-Be organized with you inventory.
+Be organized with your inventory.
+If you do have more than one of the same item, don’t give them exactly the same description or if you do, some consignors will put an A or B at the end of the description so it’s obvious it’s not a duplicate.

 Once you are registered as a consignor, you will be able to enter inventory.